ansible/ansible-sign/docs/rundown.rst

 ``$ gpg --export --armour <key fingerprint> > my_public_key.asc``

-In AWX/Automation Controller, click “Credentials."
+#.
+In AWX/Automation Controller, click “Credentials" then the "Add" button
-From there, click "Add."
+#.
+Give the new credential a meaningful name (for example, "infrastructure team public GPG key")
-For “Name” name your credential something you will recognize.
+#.
+For "Credential Type" select "GPG Public Key"
-For “Credential Type” select  “GPG Public Key."
+#.
+Click "Browse" to navigate to and select the file that you created earlier (``my_public_key.asc``)

-Click "Browse" to navigate to and select the file that you created earlier.
-Finally, click the "Save" button to finish.
+#.
+Finally, click the "Save" button to finish

 This credential can now be selected in "Project" settings.
 Once selected, content verification will automatically take place on future project syncs.